Iyanla Vanzant on Her Life-Threatening Health Emergency (3:49)

 What is toxic diverticulitis?

 Toxic diverticulitis is the medical term for an acute toxic inflammation of the large intestine (colitis) with pathological enlargement of the colon.
-When this happens, the colon is unable to remove gas or feces from the body.
-If gas and feces build up in the colon, your large intestine may eventually rupture.
+When this takes place, the colon can no longer function as it normally would, making it impossible for gas and faces to pass.
+Aside from being exremely uncomfortable, this side-effect is also very dangerous: if gas and feces gather in your colon for a prolonged period of time, your large intestine may burst.
 Toxic diverticulitis can be deadly because it puts you at risk for rupture of your colon.
 As such, toxic diverticulitis is a life-threatening condition that needs immediate treatment.

 Related: How the Colon Works